 How much does it cost to hire a website designer?

-So, you want an appealing, modern-looking website design for your product's or service's page?
+So, small business owners like you want an appealing, modern-looking website design for your product's or service's page?
 Good call, since half of the consumers form their opinion about a business based on its website design.

-But how much would you pay for it, exactly?
-If you tried googling it, you probably already know that the website designer cost can differ greatly, from tenths to hundreds and thousands of dollars.
-But what affects the final cost?
-We’re just about to answer this question.
+But how much would you pay for a qualified web designer, exactly?
+If you tried googling it, you probably already know that the website designer cost can differ greatly, from tens to hundreds and thousands of dollars.
+But what factors affect the final cost?
+We're just about to answer this question.
 Being a top-quality design agency, we at TodayMade know precisely what influences the final price of a website design and will gladly explain it to you.

 Let's start with industry benchmarks.